 Suggestion: Hang up or lay out your clothes so you can remove and replace pieces that aren’t contributing to a curated capsule.

-Not only did I have not have a plan, but I also had no time.
+Not only did I not have a plan, but I also had no time.
 Packing at the last minute meant there was no room to take a hard look at what was sitting in my “to pack” pile on the floor.
-I just pulled stuff out of my closet and put it right in the suitcase which.
+I just pulled stuff out of my closet and put it right in the suitcase.

 Usually, I like to hang up or lay out my chosen clothes and see if they work together.
 Doing this allows me to evaluate my choices and trim down the items to the perfect curated wardrobe.